ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `collector_hpke_config`.

 A task's parameters are immutable for the lifetime of that task.
-The only way to change parameters or to rotate secret values like collector HPKE configuration or the VDAF verification key is to configure a new task.
+The only way to change parameters or to rotate secret values like Collector HPKE configuration or the VDAF verification key is to configure a new task.

 ### Batch Modes, Batches, and Queries {#batch-modes-overview}